fabric8io/docker-maven-plugin/README.md

 * It is recommended to use the `maven-failsafe-plugin` for integration testing in order to stop the docker container even when the tests are failing.

-## Maven Repository

-Snapshots of this plugin can be directly obtained from [Maven central] as well as of course the final releases.

 ## Why another docker-maven-plugin ?